 Seemingly okay with flying until the kids were born, then suddenly not okay with it.

 Being ill shortly before or during a trip involving air travel.

 Serious accident or bereavement involving someone close to you sometime recently before travelling by air.

 Feeling obliged to make a trip by air when you would prefer not to do so.

 I always object to the term 'irrational fear'.
 It is dismissive, and lacks insight into the normal workings of the Subconscious mind.
 The truth is, phobic reactions are very commonplace, and anyone can develop one at any time, over anything - even if they have never felt like that about it before.
 It only needs a certain set of circumstances to occur, and once it is established it can go on like that for years.
 In fact phobic reactions often get worse over time, particularly if you try to ignore them, or try to force yourself to "face your fear".

 Actually, this CAN work... but it can also make the reaction more pronounced, so it is a bit too hit and miss for my taste.
 Also, it is distressing for the client.
 In any case, why bother?
 In my experience phobias can be easily shut down without going through that lengthy procedure, and without the client feeling any fear at all.
-In fact they spend the whole time relaxing in a comfy chair, so if that sounds more like the sort of thing you would prefer, give me a call any time on 07748 838 644 and we'll soon get rid of that phobia for you!
+In fact they spend the whole time relaxing in a comfy chair, so if that sounds more like the sort of help to solve the problem you would prefer, give me a call any time on 07748 838 644 and we'll soon get rid of that phobia for you! more about this

 Cognitive Behavioural Therapy

 About a fortnight ago, a client asked me if I could do anything about panic attacks, because her Cognitive Behavioural Therapist had recently told her that he "wouldn't expect hypnotherapy to be any good for that".
 So I showed her a postcard I recently received from New Zealand, dated 12.06.09, which said on the back: